BijoySing/Duplicating-a-repository/README.md

  # Repository Duplication Guide

-This guide explains how to duplicate a GitHub repository, including repositories with or without Git Large File Storage (LFS) objects.
+This guide explains how to duplicate a GitHub repository, without losing your git commit

 ## Duplicating a Standard Repository